 Think Penguin - https://www.thinkpenguin.com/

 The operating system is the base system that your computer uses to get things done.
-It runs the hardware allowing the interface to be displayed and controlled to allow you to run programs on top of it.
+It talks to the hardware allowing the interface to be displayed and controlled and to allow you to run programs on top of it.
 Without an operating system, your computer is functionally useless.
-Because it is such a vital piece of the machine, those that make the operating system have ultimate control of the machine as it will see and process everything that goes on.
+Because it is such a vital piece of the machine, those that make the operating system have high control of the machine as it will see and process everything that goes on.

 With proprietary software it is the developers alone that have control over your machine.
 They do not make a contribution to society but instead make a power play over other individuals.
 By using an entirely free software operating system, you put the power back in you and the communities hands.